ai/about-postcss/speech.md

 This is because Autoprefixer is only a tip of the iceberg of an entirely new way to process your CSS.

-In fact, Autoprefixer is just a plugin for PostCSS, a tool to extend or even replace CSS preprocessors.
+In fact, Autoprefixer is not a preprocessor at all.
+It is just a plugin for PostCSS, a tool to extend or even replace CSS preprocessors.

-Today I will tell you about PostCSS.
+So today I will tell you about PostCSS.

 ---

 We will start with some theory.

 Why is using CSS processors so important.
 And what ideas are behind PostCSS.

 ---

+I belive in evolution.

 I believe that every long-term development is based on evolution.

-We have a great example of biologically evolution in nature.
+We have a great examples right in front of us.
+The biologically evolution.
 We use genetic algorithms in computer science.
 Richard Dawkins suggested that even human ideas are created in same evolution process.

+---

-Every evolution process is based on three steps.
+And *every* evolution process is based on three steps.

+*Random* mutation.
-Random mutation.
-Natural selection in the wild.
+Natural selection *in the wild*.
 And inheritance.

 But do we have these steps in our Web?
 Does W3C uses evolution process to develop new specifications?